cea-hpc/modules/doc/source/design/variants.rst

         - it is considered as an element of the module specification (potential negated boolean variant)
         - unless if set prior the sub-command designation
+        - or set on sub-commands that do not accept module specification as argument

     - such change requires an option to be enabled to avoid breaking compat